QwenLM/qwen-code-action/README.md

 ## Extensions

-The Gemini CLI can be extended with additional functionality through extensions.
+The Qwen Code CLI can be extended with additional functionality through extensions.
 These extensions are installed from source from their GitHub repositories.

 For detailed instructions on how to set up and configure extensions, go to the